Living Books: Graphics and animation; music and sound

 The series has been praised for its graphics and animation.
 CD-ROMs Rated by Les Kranz praised the graphics of Little Monster at School Compute! deemed Living Books a "new style of storytelling that is just a hop away from a fully interactive cartoon"; the magazine praised the animation sequences as "topnotch" and "approach[ing] cartoon quality, as well as the character-adding facial expressions".
-Tampa Bay Times noted the animations have the quality of Saturday morning cartoons.
+The Tampa Bay Times noted the animations have the quality of Saturday morning cartoons.
 Meanwhile, The New York Times Guide to the Best Children's Videos thought the characters in Arthur's Computer Adventure were "stiff" compared to those in the TV show.
 Sally Fennema-Jansen's paper, Essential tools of the trade notes programs like Living Books and the Early Learning House offer a variety of visual effects which are essential in engaging students at the computer.
 CD-ROMs Rated wrote that children would be disappointed by other interactive storybooks like Mud Puddle and The Paper Bag Princess due to them lacking Living Book's animated illustrations.
 PC Mag felt the games were "PC's answer to the tradition of big screen animated films".
-New Straits Times thought the graphics were "colourful and sharp" despite being on a 256 color display.
+The New Straits Times thought the graphics were "colourful and sharp" despite being on a 256 color display.
 The Baltimore Sun thought the series had "delightful animation" with "zany surprises".
 The Washington Post described the programs as the "electronic equivalent of pop-up books"; it felt the "animations are whimsical enough to amuse parents".
 Children's Tech Review wrote that they featured "state-of-the art graphics and sound".
 Tampa Bay Times described Living Books as "[like] a cartoon episode of Masterpiece Theatre".
 Computer Shopper's Carol S. Holzberg said Sheila Rae was a "wonderfully upbeat and toe-tapping reading adventure".

 The series has been praised for its music and sound.
 The New York Times praised Just Grandma and Me for offering a "captivating" soundtrack.
 Sally Fennema-Jansen's paper, Essential tools of the trade notes programs like Living Books and the Early Learning House offer a variety of auditory effects which are essential in engaging students at the computer.
 An information sheet published by British Educational Communications and Technology Agency said the series "work[ed] well with children who are unresponsive and who avoid conversation, as they become involved with the combination of sound effects, spoken text and visual display".
 The paper 'Multimedia materials for language and literacy learning' suggested that the "animation and special effects may improve the quality of the story model by providing multi-sensory cues to children with language and literacy disorders who might otherwise ignore important contextual information".
 SuperKids felt The Tortoise and the Hare had a "clear presentation".
 SuperKids thought Stellalluna was a "beautifully done version".
 Compute! thought New Kid on the Block "adds a new dimension" to Living Books.